Brickle-Pickle/Pickle-OS/README.md

 ## License

 This project is licensed under the MIT License - feel free to use it, modify it, and build your own Cyberdeck.
+I would love to hear from you if you build something cool with this!